The Facts Are Friendly Approach

 People sometimes have a paradigm – a way of looking at the world – that means they only focus on things that support their present position.

 If you wish, try tackling the exercise on this theme.
-This invites you to do the following things.
+This invites you to complete the following sentences.

 recognising the facts are friendly

-You can start by focusing on clarity.
 Looking at the challenge you face, what are the real results you want to achieve?
-You may, of course, want to achieve several aims.
+You may want to achieve several aims.
 If so, list these in order of priority.
-Bearing these in mind, what are the things you can control in the situation?
+What are the things you can control in the situation?

 Good decision makers often base their decisions on the consequences of the options, rather than the options themselves.
 Such people can therefore be said to choose the consequences.
 They then aim to build on the pluses and minimise the minuses.